-Your local recycling centre will take a lot of items for recycling but for those tricky items here are a list of other places to try.
+Your local recycling centre will take a lot of items for recycling and charity shops re great for general items in good condition but for those tricky items here are a list of other places to try.
 Remember though, it’s always better to repair or reuse your own goods than to recycle it if possible.

 - Anonymous (mid-century furniture store), Dublin 8